MicrosoftDocs/customer-insights/ci-docs/data/export-adobe-experience-platform.md

 ## Export your target audience

-We'll configure the export from Customer Insights to an Azure Blob Storage account.
+We'll configure the export to an Azure Blob Storage account.

 ### Set up connection to Azure Blob Storage